 Standard Resolution: We recommend a standard of 300 dpi (dots per inch).

-Low Quality Warning: Using images at 72–96 dpi (standard for websites) will result in pixelated or blurry prints.
+Low Quality Warning: Using images at 72–96 dpi (which are standard for websites) will result in pixelated and blurry prints.

-Pro Tip: Always ensure your images are at the correct size or larger before placing them into your design.
+Pro Tip: Always ensure your images are at the correct size and resolution before placing them into your design.

 Printing uses a four-colour process that differs significantly from how colours are displayed on a screen.